finger563/cbsat/docs/_sources/background.txt

-Because our work and other work in the field, e.g. Network Calculus, is based on Min-Plus Calculus, or (min,+)-calculus, we will give a brief overview of it here.
+Because our work and other work in the field, e.g. Network Calculus, is based on Min-Plus Calculus, or (min,+)-calculus, we will give a brief overview of it here, adapted from [Thiran2001_].

 Min-plus calculus, :math:`(\mathbb{R}\cup\{+\infty\},\wedge,+)`, deals with *wide-sense increasing functions* :